nordic-institute/X-Road/README.md

 ### 1.6.1 Reconfigure external database address after initialization

 It's is possible to change the external database after the inicialization while the Sidecar container it's running.
-This will not recreate the database, so we need to make sure that the 'serverconf' database is already created and a user with granted permissions to access it.
+This will not recreate the database, so we need to make sure that the 'serverconf' database and a user with granted permissions to access are already created.
 For change the database host we need to:
 - Run a new command on the sidecar container:
 ```bash
 docker exec -it <sidecar_container_name> bash